Our Location

 How 3D Printing Works in Dentistry

-3D printing, also known as additive manufacturing, involves creating three-dimensional objects layer by layer from a digital model.
-In dentistry, this process begins with a digital scan of the patient’s mouth using intraoral scanners or CBCT imaging.
-The scanned data is then processed through computer-aided design (CAD) software to create a precise digital blueprint.
-A 3D printer then fabricates the dental restoration using specialized biocompatible materials, such as resin or ceramic.
+3D printing, or additive manufacturing, builds dental restorations layer by layer from digital designs.
+The process begins with a digital scan of the oral cavity using advanced tools like intraoral scanners or CBCT imaging.
+This data is processed with CAD software, creating a blueprint for the 3D printer to fabricate the restoration using materials such as biocompatible resin or ceramic.

 Benefits of 3D Printing for Custom Restorations